nikhil02jk/nikhil02jk/README.md

 - 🎓 Master's student in Data Science at University of Colorado Boulder
 - 🎓 Bachelor’s in Computer Science and Engineering – PES University
-- 🧑‍🏫 Teaching Assistant at University of Colorado Boulder
+- 🧑‍🏫 Teaching Assistant at University of Colorado Boulder (2024 - Present)
-- 💼 Former Data Engineer Intern at Echostar Corporation - Boost Mobile
+- 💼 Former Data Engineer Intern at Echostar Corporation - Boost Mobile (Summer 2025)
-- 💼 Former Data Engineer at ZEE Entertainment (ZEE5 OTT Platform)
+- 💼 Former Data Engineer at ZEE Entertainment (2022 - 2024)
 - 📊 Interested in Data Engineering, Machine Learning, and AI
 - 🚀 Passionate about building scalable data platforms and analytics systems